aws-samples/shopfloor-connectivity/docs/adapters/opcda.md

 ---
 ### Item
-A string containing the name of the item to read the value from or to monitor.
+The name or identifier of the OPC DA item (tag) from which values will be read or monitored on the server

 **Type**: String